 Every PacificSource member is either issued a member identification card or has access to the card information through our app, myPacificSource.
-Identification cards contain information necessary for claims submission (please see examples).
+Identification cards contain information necessary for claims submission (example is for members of commercial plans).
 If you have questions about a specific member's benefits or eligibility, please contact Customer Service.
 Accordingly, verification of eligibility is not a guarantee of coverage.